AnaHill/AnaHill.github.io/_posts/2025-03-01-learn-write-posts.md

 {% include blog-meta.html %}

+> 😎 Nerd your day! 🤓

 ## Update on April, 2025
-Text below is not anymore used in my blog post.
+Method described below is not anymore used in my blog posts.
 The problem was, that I could not get applied theme (merlot in this case) to work properly when using post.html.
 I have not find the final reason, but most probably it is something related to liquid and how it creates web pages.
 Couldn't find solution for this, even thought I tried multiple different (chat-GPT's recommended) ways.
 Please free to reach me out if you know how to fix it!

 ## Previous version: using post.html
 **Notice**: your theme might not work as planned, e.g. related to headings, if this approach is applied.